tristantao/kaggle_survivor/writeup.md

 Read the full description of the project <a href = "http://www.kaggle.com/c/titanic-gettingStarted">here</a>.
 The project result will be an excel spreadsheet with predictions for which passengers in the Test data set survived.
 The spreadsheet will have a column for the Passenger ID and another column which indicates whether they survived (0 for death, 1 for survival).

-The first step is to download the datasets <a href = "https://www.kaggle.com/c/titanic-gettingStarted/data">here</a>.
+The first step is to read the full description of the project and download the datasets <a href = "https://www.kaggle.com/c/titanic-gettingStarted/data">here</a>.
 Remember which folder you saved it in!

 In RStudio, we must first create a file for us to write in.
 Go to File ==> New ==> Rscript.
 Now in that file we must tell R where our current working directory is.
 We do this by using the ```setwd()``` function (roughly stands for set current working directory).
 Your working directory indicates to R which folder to look for the data you want to use, for us it will be the Train and Test files you downloaded from Kaggle.
 Remember everything in R you type is case sensitive!